 A contrasting mix of jaw-dropping landscapes, ancient ruins, and seaside escapes, Jordan will steal your heart from the second you set foot in this breathtaking nation.
 This relatively small country is packed full of history and adventure.
-Even if you have several weeks to explore Jordan, you’ll barely scratch the surface of what it has to offer.
+Even if you have several weeks to explore Jordan’s tourist attractions, you’ll barely scratch the surface of what it has to offer.

 From ancient Roman theaters to crumbling Crusader castles, Jordan has centuries worth of history to explore.
-Outdoor enthusiasts will also be overwhelmed by the sheer number of adventurous opportunities, whether it’s diving the Red Sea or trekking through the desert.
+Outdoor enthusiasts will also be overwhelmed by the sheer number of adventurous things to do in Jordan, whether it’s diving the Red Sea or trekking through the desert.
 Guaranteed to delight all types of travelers, Jordan is one country you need to add to your bucket list.

 15. Dana Nature Reserve